 “Through investments such as the ones announced today, we’re equipping Canadians with the awareness and knowledge they need to confidently make the switch to a zero-emission vehicle.
 Ensuring easy access to ZEVs across Canada is a critical part of our plan to lower emissions and achieve our international climate goals.
 Through these and similar investments, we are putting more Canadians in the driver’s seat on the road to a net-zero future.”The Honourable Jonathan Wilkinson Minister of Natural Resources

-As Autumn approaches, the Medium- and Heavy-Duty Vehicle Stream of ZEVAI (ZEVAI-MHDV) has a mid-September deadline upcoming for applications that Canadian businesses in the zero-emissions vehicles industry should be aware of.
+The Medium- and Heavy-Duty Vehicle Stream of ZEVAI (ZEVAI-MHDV) has a mid-March deadline upcoming for applications that Canadian businesses in the zero-emissions vehicles industry should be aware of.

 “The transition to electric vehicles is a critical element of Toronto’s TransformTO climate action strategy and will play a big role in helping us meet our goals to reach net-zero emissions by 2040.
 I want to thank the federal government for its support as we undertake this major initiative to increase awareness and knowledge about EVs, and to help lay the groundwork to accelerate EV adoption in our city.
 Addressing the impacts of climate change and protecting our environment takes an all-hands-on-deck approach, and we need the help of all governments to be able to move forward.”John Tory Mayor, City of Toronto